INCF/nineml-catalog/README.rst

 ------------

-To "install" the XML models in the NineML Catalog simply clone the repository to somewhere sensible on your local computer (e.g. $HOME/git/ninemlcatalog), and then you can reference the models from other NineML documents using either relative or absolute URLs.
-Before cloning, it is best to create a fork of the central repo (https://github.com/INCF/nineml-catalog) so you can backup any modifications to your own GitHub repo, and then open merge requests with the central repo (see Contributing).
+To "install" the XML models in the NineML Catalog simply clone the repository to somewhere sensible on your local computer (e.g. $HOME/git/nineml-catalog), and then you can reference the models from other NineML documents using either relative or absolute URLs.
+Before cloning, it is best to create a fork of the central repo (https://github.com/INCF/nineml-catalog) so you can backup any modifications to your own GitHub repo, and then open merge requests with the central repo (see Contributing_).

 To install the python module you will need to install the `NineML Python library`_.
 Then simply add the 'python' directory in the catalog repository to your